TaoliZheng/TaoliZheng.github.io/index.md

 ---

 ## About Me
-I am the fifth-year Ph.D student in the Department of Systems Engineering and Engineering Management from the <a href="https://www.se.cuhk.edu.hk/" target="_blank"> Chinese University of Hong Kong</a>, supervised by <a href="https://www.se.cuhk.edu.hk/people/academic-staff/prof-so-man-cho-anthony/" target="_blank"> Prof. Anthony Man-Cho So</a>.
+I am a fifth-year Ph.D student in the Department of Systems Engineering and Engineering Management from the <a href="https://www.se.cuhk.edu.hk/" target="_blank"> Chinese University of Hong Kong</a>, supervised by <a href="https://www.se.cuhk.edu.hk/people/academic-staff/prof-so-man-cho-anthony/" target="_blank"> Prof. Anthony Man-Cho So</a>.
 Before that, I received my bachelor degree in Statistics from Huazhong University of Science and Technology.
 My research involves developing algorithms for structured nonconvex problems and provide theorectical analysis for it.

    **I am actively looking for postdoc position starting from <font color=red>August 2025</font>!**